Dev-Temmy/april9-devops-exercise/README.md

 2. Deploy your CloudFormation file!
 If it deploys successfully you're done!
 3. Commit and push your changes to the repo
 3. Share the repo with us

+NB:
+I created a multiple yaml file and reference their value using import and export features in CloudFormation Stack.